Seir Kieran GAA: County representation in the 1970s

-Éamonn Cregan's personal tally of 2-7 for Limerick in the fourth round, at Ennis on 12 November 1978, was enough to secure the victory by himself.
-However, another stirring Offaly performance resulted in a draw against Galway in late November.
-Eugene Coughlan kept Noel Lane out of contention.
-The teams were level seven times, with Kieran Mooney's point tying it up with seconds left.
-Defeat to Waterford at Dungarvan in February 1979 did not derail Offaly's advance to the League Semi-final against Tipperary.
+In the National Hurling League of 1978-79, the Offaly squad included a number of Seir Kieran players.
+This included Eugene Coughlan at corner back, Joe Mooney at wing back and Kieran Mooney at corner forward.
+Late in the competition in November 1978, Offaly drew with Galway.
+Defeat to Waterford at Dungarvan in February 1979 did not derail Offaly's advance to the league semi-final against Tipperary.
 Concession of frees again cost Offaly, with Paddy Kirwan (Ballyskenagh) converting a last-minute free to secure the draw (Offaly 4-8, Tipperary 1-17).

-This form was not maintained in the League semi-final replay at Croke Park on 15 April, which Tipperary won.
+Offaly were ultimately beaten in a league semi-final replay, held in April 1979 at Croke Park, by Tipperary.

 Following the loss, they faced Wexford in the Leinster Senior Hurling Semi-final, fixed for Athy on 24 June 1979.
 Offaly began with an all-Seir Kieran half-back line of Joe Mooney, Eugene Coughlan and Kieran Mooney.
-Lusmagh's Joachim Kelly played in midfield, while of the forwards, Pat Carroll (Coolderry) posed the greatest threat.
-Offaly were leading but conceded the frees that allowed Buggy to level for Wexford; then Casey pointed from Tony Doran's '65, and Wexford advanced by 0-17 to 2-10.
+Offaly were leading but conceded the frees that allowed Wexford to level the match; then Casey pointed from Tony Doran's '65, and Wexford advanced by 0-17 to 2-10.

-The National Hurling League of 1979-80 again indicated that Offaly were not far off.
-One man playing close attention was Monsignor Tommy Maher of Thomastown, who had revolutionised the coaching of hurling from his base at St Kieran's College.
-The Monsignor was instrumental in persuading Dermot Healy, of the Conaghy Shamrocks Club, to take up the position of Offaly coach in November 1979.
-On 18 November in Nowlan Park, Offaly had a signal victory (2-9 to 3-4) over Kilkenny, proving that their October 1978 win had not been a fluke.
-Eugene Coughlan was in midfield; Pádraig Horan scored both of Offaly's goals; and newcomer Mark Corrigan (Kinnitty) continued to impress.
-By this stage Offaly (along with Galway) had become the longest-surviving team in League Division 1.